X-PYR 2018, RULES AND REGULATIONS

 2.4 It is compulsory to have a pilot’s license to be able to take part as such.

-2.5 Assistants are allowed to fly if they wish, but to do so they must have a pilot license, as well as suitable experience and equipment.
+2.5 Assistant are allowed to fly if they wish, but to do so they must have a pilot license, as well as suitable experience and equipment.
 Compliance with those requirements will be assessed by the organisation before the race starts.

-2.6 Every pilot (and the assistants that wish to fly along the race) must have third party liability insurance, as well as accident and rescue insurance, which will have to cover costs such as medical treatment, hospital use and emergency rescue, including helicopter rescue anywhere along the course.
+2.6 Every pilot (and the assistant that wish to fly along the race) must have third party liability insurance, as well as accident and rescue insurance, which will have to cover costs such as medical treatment, hospital use and emergency rescue, including helicopter rescue anywhere along the course.